RoninDojo/RoninDojo/Ronin-UI-Guide.md

 # Ronin UI Guide
-## DISCLAIMER: This setup utilizes the Dojo development branch and may be unstable!
-Use at your OWN risk!
 If you are testing please see section 5.
 This guide is currently out of date, please skip to section 5.